AtotallyRandomGuy/MalduinoW-Payloads/README.md

 Note: I am not affiliated with Maltronics in any way.
 This is a mere collection of helpful or fun payloads for the Malduino series of BadUSBs.

+Also, I am not liable for any damages you may or may not cause with these payloads.
+That is your choice to use the Malduino, which is sold as a tool, in a bad way.
+Tools can be used for good, or bad.
+Choose wisely.

 Currently WIP.